 Complete guide to Singapore Trading within your grasp

-If you are looking to set up a company in Singapore for your trading endeavor, Singapore is the perfect place to do so.
-Not only are you exempt from Singapore corporate income tax, but you also have a number of measures in place to support your business, including a range of tax concessions and exemptions.
+If you are planning to set up a company in Singapore for your trading endeavor, this would certainly be the right decision.
+Not only is the corporate income tax exempted, but you also have several measures in place to support the business, including various tax concessions and additional benefits.

 Disclaimer: While BBCIncorp strives to make the information on this website as timely and accurate as possible, the information itself is for reference purposes only.
 You should not substitute the information provided in this article for competent legal advice.
 Feel free to contact BBCIncorp’s customer services for advice on your specific cases.